logbie/wfl/README.md

 # WFL (WebFirst Language)

+**⚠️ IMPORTANT: This software is alpha quality at best and should not be relied on for production use. ⚠️**

 WFL is a programming language designed to be readable and intuitive, using natural language constructs to lower the barrier to entry for new programmers while still providing powerful features for experienced developers.

 ## Overview